albertcroig/Stewart-SVG-Projection-js/README.md

 - **zerosToKeep**: Keep steps where laser is off (when passing from an SVG closed path shape to another) preventing laser from activating in between.
 Should be an even number, minimum 2.
 Default=12

 ## Mathematical Description and Code Implementation

+### Inverse Kinematics
-Most of the mathematical calculations used to make this possible are well described in Robert Eisele's paper [Inverse Kinematics of a Stewart Platform](https://raw.org/research/inverse-kinematics-of-a-stewart-platform/), so I highly recommend to check it before continuing.
-Using said calculations, it's possible to determine the necessary angles to rotate for each servo, in order to obtain a desired **rotation** and **translation** of the platform.
+The mathematical calculations utilized in this project are extensively detailed in Robert Eisele's paper on [Inverse Kinematics of a Stewart Platform](https://raw.org/research/inverse-kinematics-of-a-stewart-platform/).
+It is highly recommended to review this resource before proceeding.
+Inverse kinematics is used to determine the necessary servo angles to achieve a desired platform **position** and **orientation** by solving the equations that describe the platform's geometry.

-### The problem
+### The Problem
-*The problem narrows down to finding how the platform needs to rotate and translate to make the projection onto the wall.*
+*The challenge is to determine how the platform must rotate and translate to project an SVG image onto the wall.*

-The starting point with the SVG plotter was the following:
+Initially, the SVG plotter configuration was as follows:

 <p align="center">
   <img src="https://github.com/albertcroig/Stewart.js/blob/development/res/starting-point.png?raw=true" width="400">
 </p>

-And the end result had to look something like this:
+The desired outcome is:

 <p align="center">
 <img src="https://github.com/albertcroig/Stewart.js/blob/development/res/desired-result.png?raw=true" width="400">
 </p>

-By specifying desired projection size, distance to wall and offset of the rotation axis, find out how the platform has to move in order to achieve this.
+Given the desired projection size, wall distance, and rotation axis offset, the task is to determine the platform's movements to achieve this projection.

 ### The solution

 **Transpose to Vertical Plane, Translation Only**

-With the problem in mind, what I had to do in a first instance, was to make the SVG plot in the vertical plane, without any projection, just change the axes.
-Attaching a laser to the platform would already allow it to draw the SVG onto the wall.
-However, the limitation would be that the size of the drawing would be restricted to the translation range of the platform.
+The first step was to make the SVG plot on the vertical plane without any projection, simply by changing the axes.
+Attaching a laser to the platform would allow it to draw the SVG onto the wall.
+However, the drawing size would be limited to the platform's translation range.

-By inspecting the code and the SVG parsing functions, it wasn't long until I found that just by tweaking some values (changing the "x" for the "z", the "y" for the "x" and the "z" for the "y") and adding a negative sign in front of a specific equation, I would be able to transform everything into the vertical plane.
+By inspecting the code and SVG parsing functions, I found that swapping some values (changing "x" to "z", "y" to "x", and "z" to "y") and adding a negative sign to a specific equation transformed everything to the vertical plane.

-What I had then, after adjusting the camera position and orientation, was the following:
+After adjusting the camera position and orientation, the result was:

 <p align="center">
 <img src="https://github.com/albertcroig/Stewart.js/blob/development/res/vertical-plane-translation.png?raw=true" width="400">